 - Click Save.

 The next article in this getting started tutorial will depend on your reporting level.
-If you are looking to customize the queries on a pre-built dashboard, see Getting started modifying queries.
-If you are looking to create completely new queries, see Getting started creating queries.
+If you are looking to customize the queries on a pre-built dashboard, see Modifying queries from dashboards.
+If you are looking to create completely new queries, see Getting started: Creating queries.

 If you would like to view a different article in this getting started tutorial, see Getting started guide index.